shadaashraf/ITI_Automotive_-Andriod/Embedded_Linux/Task2/README.md

     -   Command: `shada@shada:~$ cfdisk sd.img`
     -   **Explanation**: Running `cfdisk` again on `sd.img` can be used to verify the partitions and ensure that the formatting was successful.

-#### Summary:

-In this session, we successfully created a disk image, partitioned it using `cfdisk` into two partitions (200 MB FAT16 bootable and 500 MB ext4), set up loop devices, and formatted the partitions with different filesystems (though the FAT16 formatting encountered an issue).
-These steps are fundamental in managing disk images and preparing them for use in various applications, such as virtual machines or embedded systems.